Completing a Dynamic Youth Award (DYA)

 • Disability

-• Challenge titles
+• Challenge Title

-• Hours spent on their challenges
+• Hours spent on Challenge

 Once a young person has completed an award this should be celebrated!
 This might be by sharing on social media or holding a celebration event.